kally1009/senior_project/log.md

 ### 3/18/24
 * Researched rendering options for the graph from stats.
 There is a vuejs module I could possibly use.
 * Vuejs setup and refreshing on the documentation.

+###
+* Filled in vuejs data and some methods
+* Put in a little bit of HTML structure

+### 3/25/24
+* More HTML structure
+* Started testing frontend to backend connectivity
+* Tried to fix bugs with POST from frontend to backend
+* Got vuetify imports

+### 3/27/24
+* Fixed bugs with POST

+### 3/28-31/24
+* Tried to get vuetify working
+* Got v-for checklist working
+* GET and other methods work

+### 4/2/24
+* Decided not to do Vuetify since I couldn't get it to connect right.

+### 4/6/24
+* Filled in CSS for Navigation bar